Mopinion-com/mopinion-sdk-ios-swiftpm/README.md

  - [2.4 Using callback mode](#callback-mode)
 - [3.
 Edit triggers](#edit-triggers)

-## Release notes for version 1.1.0
+## Release notes for version 1.1.1

-### New in 1.1.0
+### New in 1.1.1
-- Page navigation and submit buttons use custom theme colours for background and text.
+- Adds legend to scoring elements of in-app forms.
+- Implements the randomize option for applicable elements (Radio buttons, Checkbox, Category, Dropdown) of in-app forms.
+- The SDK declares Apple's NSPrivacyAccessedAPITypeReasons for using the UserDefaults API.
+Our SDK only accesses the data that it has written itself to the UserDefaults.
+It uses it to store limited functional state, in order to prevent showing a form that the user has already seen.

-### Changes in 1.1.0
+### Changes in 1.1.1
-- Calls to the evaluate(), event(), load() and openFormAlways() methods now execute in serial order.
-- Deprecate method `openFormAlways(:)` in favour of new method `openFormAlways(:formKey:forEvent)`.
-- in-app forms submit button icon now looks the same as in web forms.
-- Fixed situation where the standard theme colour overruled the custom "All elements background color".
+- Fixed situation where empty in-app forms could cause a crash.
-- Fixed: You can close and continue after submitting an in-app form while there is no network connection.

 ### Remarks
 - This readme applies to both the CocoaPods and Swift Package Manager distribution, as the latter uses the same binaries as the GitHub release for CocoaPods.
-- Built with Xcode 15.0, tested on iOS 17.
+- Built with Xcode 15.3, tested on iOS 17.

 <br>